H.R. 4294: MAWS Act of 2026

 NOAA and the Commerce Department

-They would have to design the pilot, set the minimum price, issue guidance within 1 year, publish abundance estimates through 2032, and brief Congress every quarter.
+They would have to design the pilot, set the minimum price, issue guidance within a year, publish population counts through 2032, and brief Congress every quarter.

-The bill says the Secretary must seek an agreement with eligible non-federal partners within 180 days to compile and adjust data needed for abundance estimates and the final report.
+The Secretary must seek an agreement with these non-federal partners within 180 days to pull together the data behind the population estimates and the final report.

 Companies that want federal support

-If they join the pilot, they would have to follow application rules, spend funds mainly on fish purchases, and stay under the 15% transportation cap.
+To join the pilot, a company has to apply, spend most of its award on buying fish, and stay under the 15% transportation cap.

-The final report must examine effects on species beyond blue catfish, so the bill treats ecosystem impact as a core test of whether the pilot worked.
+The final report has to measure effects on species beyond blue catfish, so the bill treats the broader ecosystem as a test of whether the pilot worked.

 Share this story